jekyll/jekyll/site/_posts/2012-07-01-migrations.md

 ## Other Systems

-If you have a system that there isn’t currently a migrator for, you should consider writing one and sending us a pull request.
+If you have a system for which there is currently no migrator, consider writing one and sending us a pull request.